MislavJaksic/Knowledge-Repository/Technology/DevOps/Container/Kubernetes/Docs/Concepts/Storage/PersistentVolumes/README.md

 PVs can be provisioned statically or dynamically.
 If statically, a cluster admin has to create a PV.
-If dynamically, a cluster admin has to create a StorageClass.
-They also have to enable the DefaultStorageClass admission controller on the API server.
+If dynamically, a cluster admin has to create a `StorageClass`.
+They also have to enable the `DefaultStorageClass` admission controller on the API server.

 When a PVC is created the control loop will assign it to a PV.
 The PV may be in access of what the PVC is asking.

-Pods use claims as volumes.
+Pods use claims as `Volume`s.
 A PV belongs to the PVC for as long as it needs it.
-Pods access claimed PVs by including a persistentVolumeClaim in their Pod’s volumes block.
+`Pod`s access claimed PVs by including a `PersistentVolumeClaim` in their `Pod`’s volumes block.

 A PVC is protected when the Finalizers list in a PVC includes kubernetes.io/pvc-protection.
 a PV is protected when the Finalizers list includes kubernetes.io/pv-protection.

-When done using the volume, delete the PVC.
+When done using the `Volume`, delete the PVC.
 The reclaim policy for a PV tells the cluster what to do with the volume after it has been released of its claim.
 * retain - when the PVC is deleted the PV will exist until manually reclaimed
-* delete - deletion removes both the PV and the storage asset (AWS EBS, GCE PD, Azure Disk, Cinder, ...); dynamically provisioned volumes inherit a reclim policy from StorageClass
+* delete - deletion removes both the PV and the storage asset (AWS EBS, GCE PD, Azure Disk, Cinder, ...); dynamically provisioned volumes inherit a reclim policy from `StorageClass`
 * recycle - DEPRECATED; use dynamic provisioning

 TODO